AMReX-Codes/amrex-tutorials/Docs/source/NamespaceMultidim.rst

    Array<int,AMREX_SPACEDIM> is_periodic{AMREX_D_DECL(1,1,1)};

 The ``AMREX_SPACEDIM`` macro in this statement will evaluate to 1, 2 or 3 depending on the dimension selected at compile time.
+Now, modify the line that defines the ``GpuArray dx`` in a similar way.

 Preprocessor Directives